awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-submit-model-to-leaderboard.md

-# Join an AWS DeepRacer League Virtual Circuit Race<a name="deepracer-submit-model-to-leaderboard"></a>
+# Join an AWS DeepRacer League Virtual Circuit race<a name="deepracer-submit-model-to-leaderboard"></a>

 In this section, learn how to use the AWS DeepRacer console to submit your trained model to a Virtual Circuit race\.

-**To enter in the AWS DeepRacer League Virtual Circuit**
+**To enter the AWS DeepRacer League Virtual Circuit**

 1. Sign in to the AWS DeepRacer console at [https://console\.aws\.amazon\.com/deepracer](https://console.aws.amazon.com/deepracer)\.